digital-services-act/transparency-database/resources/markdown/api-documentation.md

 Limited to 500 characters.

+### Platform Unique Identifier (puid)

+This is a string that uniquely identifies this statement within the platform.
+This attribute is required and it must be unique within your platform.

 ## Errors

 When a call to the API has been made AND there was an error in the call you may